vygr/ChrysaLisp/STATUS.md

 ------

 Moved the Lisp class bindings out to the classes that provide the functionality being used.
-I still want to tidy up the Lisp boot.inc file to just include a set of finer grained lisp.inc files though.
+I still want to tidy up the Lisp root.inc file to just include a set of finer grained lisp.inc files though.

 Lowered the stream class Lisp bindings to VP.
 Now that the bindings are